-World Outraged As Myanmar Reuters Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison
+World Outraged As Myanmar ‘Reuters’ Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison

 — Phil Robertson (@Reaproy) September 3, 2018

-According to Al Jazeera, there is an international outcry from both the public and world leaders, and the verdict is being called a blow to Myanmar’s newly founded democracy.
+According to Al Jazeera, there is an international outcry from both the public and world leaders, and the verdict is being called a blow to Myanmar’s new found democracy.

 The British ambassador to Myanmar, Dan Chugg, held nothing back in criticizing Judge Ye Lwin.